IBMAppModernization/app-modernization-ta-explore-lab-openshift4/README.md

 **Messaging**
 - IBM MQ V7, or later

-In this short lab you'll run Transformation Advisor against the data collected from an instance of WebSphere Application Server V8.5.5 and examine the recommendations provided for a different Java EE applications.
+In this short lab you'll run Transformation Advisor installed on OpenShift against the data collected from an instance of WebSphere Application Server V8.5.5 and examine the recommendations provided for a different Java EE applications.
 You'll  then look at the artifacts generated for one  those apps (the later version of the WebSphere sample app Plants By WebSphere)  for deployment on a Liberty container running in Kubernetes using the migration bundle  generated for this app by Transformation Advisor.

 ### Step 1: Launch Transformation Advisor and import data collected from  WebSphere Application Server